MystenLabs/sui/external-crates/move/documentation/book/src/tuples.md

 ## Ownership

 As mentioned above, tuple values don't really exist at runtime.
-And currently they cannot be stored into local variables because of this (but it is likely that this feature will come soon).
+And currently they cannot be stored into local variables because of this (but it is likely that this feature will come at some point in the future).
 As such, tuples can only be moved currently, as copying them would require putting them into a local variable first.